mwpowellhtx/Kingdom.Collections/README.md

 ## ImmutableBitArray

 Initially I wanted to use the .NET Framework [System.Collections.BitArray](http://msdn.microsoft.com/en-us/library/system.collections.bitarray.aspx) for a couple of my applications, but soon discovered that it was neither [immutable](http://en.wikipedia.org/wiki/Immutable_object) nor [idempotent](http://en.wikipedia.org/wiki/Idempotence) under certain circumstances, especially for some key bitwise operations.
 Effectively, some operations that should return a new instance do not, which is incorrect behavior.
+I may rename the collection, and consequently the assembly, after all, to better reflect the *Idempotent* attribute that I found was the most critical; but for now, I am running with the name *Immutable*.

 The operations are fairly self explanatory.
 The goals were clear getting stared: I wanted to establish a basic moral equivalence, so-called, but for the afore mentioned immutability and idempotency concerns.
 I will continue adding new operations, and will continue to flesh it out, or as issues and requests are submitted, or contributors want to add to the body of effort.